googlefonts/googlefonts.github.io/gf-guide/onboarder-workflow.md

 <div class="callout">

 🐝 Google Fonts has become too big to be maintained as a simple community repository.
-The platform is now an API distributing and serving more than a thousand fonts families, and GF has started to see itself as a proper open-source foundry.
+The platform is now an API distributing and serving more than a thousand font families, and GF has started to see itself as a proper open-source foundry.

 This means several things:

 <ol>
-    <li> While in the past spontaneous contributions were still possible, today the specifics of the requirements and the security in place have made it complicated for a random user to make such a contribution.
-If a user makes a PR, it will definitely draw some attention, but the PR often needs to be re-done by a team member.
-So while contribution to the repo is not in theory exclusive to the “onboarders” (paid contractors), it tends to be in practice.</li>
+    <li> While in the past spontaneous contributions were still possible, today, the specifics of the requirements and the security in place have made it complicated for a random user to make such a contribution.
+If a user makes a PR, it will definitely draw some attention, but the PR often needs to be redone by a team member.
+So, while contribution to the repo is not, in theory, exclusive to the “onboarders” (contracted team members), it tends to be in practice.</li>
-    <li> GF has commissioned hundreds of fonts from professional type designers.
-To onboard these projects (from the moment the font family is “ready”), GF needs a toolchain that automates most of the repetitive tasks such as packaging the fonts (<mark class=grey>gftools packager</mark>) and generating QA proofs (<mark class=grey>gftools qa</mark>).</li>
+    <li> Google Fonts has commissioned hundreds of fonts from professional type designers.
+To onboard these projects (from the moment the font family is considered “ready”), we need a toolchain that automates most of the repetitive tasks such as packaging the fonts (<mark class=grey>gftools packager</mark>) and generating QA proofs (<mark class=grey>gftools qa</mark>).</li>
     <li>The workflow must leave no place to doubt about the status of the project.
-Indeed, once merged into the <mark class=grey>google/fonts</mark> repo, the font actually still travels through different servers before appearing on the API.
-It has often happened that fonts have never got into production — because they have been forgotten in the sandbox server or somewhere else.</li>
+Indeed, once merged into the <mark class=grey>google/fonts</mark> repo, the font still travels through different servers before appearing on the API.
+It has often happened that fonts never got into production — because they have been forgotten in the sandbox server or elsewhere.</li>
 </ol>

-This workflow described below was designed so that GF do not lose products during the validation process, to facilitate the validation process, and to keep people updated about the status of different projects.
+The workflow described below was designed to ensure no lost products during the validation process, to facilitate the latter, and to keep people updated about the status of different projects.
 It requires active maintenance and regular updates from team members.
 <br><br>
-It seemed also important to keep the whole status of the repository in one place, mostly to avoid copy-pasting PR links all the time.
-GF, therefore, chose a complete Github-based workflow, making extensive use of the <a href="https://github.com/google/fonts/issues">issue tracker</a>, the <a href="https://github.com/google/fonts/milestones">milestones</a> feature, the <a href="https://github.com/google/fonts/projects">project boards</a>, and the <a href="https://github.com/google/fonts/actions">continuous integration system</a>.
+It also seemed important to keep the whole status of the repository in one place, mostly to avoid copy-pasting PR links all the time.
+Therefore, a complete Github-based workflow was chosen, making extensive use of the <a href="https://github.com/google/fonts/issues">issue tracker</a>, the <a href="https://github.com/google/fonts/milestones">milestones</a> feature, the <a href="https://github.com/google/fonts/projects">project boards</a>, and the <a href="https://github.com/google/fonts/actions">continuous integration system</a>.
 <br><br>
-This guide will help team members to understand the validation process of a font family and the actions required from them to help that process.
+This guide will help team members understand the validation process of a font family and the actions required from them to help that process.
 <br><br>
 → <a href="https://google.github.io/fonts/">google.github.io/fonts</a> is a page updated weekly that reports on activity in the <a href="https://github.com/google/fonts">google/fonts</a> repo.